 Slip and fall injuries can result in debilitating changes to your life.
-If you have suffered such an injury and believe negligence may be the cause, contact a Southern California slip and fall lawyer.
+If you have suffered such an injury and believe another party’s negligence may be the cause, contact a Southern California slip and fall lawyer today.

-You have rights under California law that can help you get the financial compensation to put your life back in order after suffering an injury.
-Count on the attorneys at Kalfayan Merjanian to represent and stand beside you every step of the way.
+Slip and fall victims have rights under California law that can help them get their life back in order after suffering an injury.
+The Attorneys at Kalfayan Merjanian law firm represent their slip and fall victims and stand beside them every step of the way.

 California Slip and Fall Liability

 In California, a slip and fall injury may be categorized as a premises liability accident.
 In order to successfully pursue a slip and fall claim, you must legally demonstrate that your injury is the result of someone else’s negligence.
-Generally, this negligence is demonstrated by proving a property owner knew of a hazardous condition and failed to repair it or give sufficient warning about it.
-There are many causes for a slip and fall injury.
+Generally, this negligence is demonstrated by proving a property owner knew or should have known of a hazardous condition and failed to repair it or give sufficient warning about it.
+There are many causes of a slip and fall injury.
 Some of the most common include:

 - Changes in floor height or uneven floors